aasifahmed/Writer/README.md

-This project is about an author whose pen name is Sam Oliver, he publishes Children's books on Kindle.
+This project is about an author whose pen name is Sam Oliver, he publishes Children's books on Amazon & Gumroad.